UFC 192: Background

 The event was the fourth that the promotion has hosted in Houston, and the first since UFC 166 in 2013.

 The event was headlined by a UFC Light Heavyweight Championship bout between current champion Daniel Cormier and top contender Alexander Gustafsson.
 The bout was initially linked as the event headliner for UFC 191.
 However, the bout was postponed to this event as a result of Cormier's knee injury.

 Leslie Smith was expected to face Raquel Pennington at this event.
 However, Smith was forced to pull out of the event due to injury and Pennington was rebooked against a separate opponent at another event.

 Anthony Hamilton was expected to face Derrick Lewis at the event.
 However, Hamilton was pulled from the bout and replaced by Viktor Pešta.

 Johny Hendricks was set to face Tyron Woodley in the co-main event.
 However, Hendricks pulled out of the fight on the day of the weigh-ins due to a kidney stone and intestinal blockage suffered during his weight cut.
 Therefore, the fight was canceled.

 Francisco Treviño missed weight on his first attempt at the weigh ins, coming in at 160 lb.
 He was given additional time to make the weight limit, but made no attempts to cut further.
 Instead, he was fined 20 percent of his fight purse, which went to Sage Northcutt.

 On October 15, it was announced that Treviño tested positive for marijuana in post-fight tests.
 If Treviño was found by the Texas Department of Licensing and Regulation's enforcement division to have violated its rules, he would face a one-year probated suspension, in which he can still fight provided he does not break any more rules, or a full one-year suspension.
 He also faced up to a $5,000 fine.

+This is also the only match as of 2026 that Islam Makhachev has lost losing to Adriano Martins.